badain/badain/README.md

 #### ⚡ In my community:

-- 👨‍🏫 I teach AP-level computer science to high school students as private tutor
+- 👨‍🏫 I teach AP-level computer science to high school students as a private tutor
 - 🏆 I'm a judge for the *Interdisciplinarity* and *Academic Merit* awards at the Brazilian Fair for Sciences and Engineering (FEBRACE)

 ###### *Technically, I'm certified in *Digital Production* (but it's not a very descriptive title)